S.B. 24-070: A Win for Colorado Cyberschool Students

 Virtual schools must spend their limited resources on renting testing sites, providing computers, and allowing for staff time, when it could be going to instructional needs and materials for teachers and students.

-In-person testing enhances anxiety and testing fatigue which negatively impacts student performance.
+In-person testing enhances anxiety and testing fatigue which negatively impact student performance.

 This is due to artificial testing environments in distant centers with unknown proctors, leading to lower scores (e.g., a 5-point standard deviation drop in reading scores with unfamiliar proctors).
 Additionally, 40% of cyberschool families consider test anxiety, a widespread issue causing discomfort before, during, or after tests, as a key factor in their decision to opt-out of state testing.